Accelerated BSN Program FAQs

 The Averett University ABSN program offers three start dates per year, in January, May and August.

 Additionally, if you haven’t taken all ABSN prerequisite courses, you’ll also need to pass them within the minimum grade requirements to become eligible to apply.
-Advanced standing students must complete all the ABSN prerequisites PLUS additional general education credits with a grade of “C” or higher from a regionally accredited institution.
+Advanced standing students must complete all the ABSN prerequisites, plus additional general education credits with a grade of “C” or higher from a regionally accredited institution.

 To qualify for enrollment in the Averett ABSN program, you must complete or show you have completed the five ABSN prerequisite courses within our specified grade requirements.

 Your admissions counselor can review your unofficial transcripts and determine if any of your prior undergraduate credits count toward this requirement.
-He or she can also help you sign up for any outstanding ABSN prerequisites, the majority of which can be completed 100 percent online through Averett University.
+He or she can also help you sign up for any outstanding ABSN prerequisites, the majority of which can be completed online through Averett University.

-Our accelerated BSN program tuition is $67,575, including other program and book fees.
+Our accelerated BSN program tuition is $68,325, including other program and book fees.

-You must participate in skills and simulation labs at the Averett University Norfolk ABSN Site and clinical rotations at top health care facilities in Norfolk and Hampton Roads a few days each week.
+Our nursing theory courses are the only component that can be completed online; other parts of our ABSN program require your physical presence.
+You will participate in skills and simulation labs at the Averett University Norfolk ABSN learning center and clinical rotations at top health care facilities in Norfolk and Hampton Roads a few days each week.

-Is the Averett ABSN program accredited?
+Is the Averett ABSN Program Accredited?